ChatGPT as a mapping assistant: A novel method to enrich maps with generative AI and content derived from street-level photographs: Study setup

 \textit{When asked how many traffic lanes there are on the road, one would answer: \textbf{3.}}

 \textit{When asked if this street is a one-way road, one would answer: \textbf{No.}}

 \textit{When asked if there are any street lights in the photograph, one would answer: \textbf{Yes.}} \end{quote}

-The \texttt{Locational context (LC) enhanced scenario} provides ChatGPT with additional locational context describing where the roadways in questions are located.
+The \texttt{Locational context (LC) enhanced scenario} provides ChatGPT with additional locational context that describes where the roads in questions are located.
 In addition to the baseline message, it contains the following:

 \begin{quote} \textit{\textbf{The photograph was taken near Downtown Miami, Florida.}} \end{quote}

 The \texttt{Object detection (OD) enhanced scenario} uses a list of detected objects in addition to the baseline: